MahmoudAshours/Copia/README.md

 **Statistics for every PDF.
 (Specific Statistics)**

 Which shows :
-• Last PDF opened.
+- Last PDF opened.
-• Date of creation of every PDF.
+- Date of creation of every PDF.
-• How much hours , minutes did the reader read a specific PDF
+- How much hours , minutes did the reader read a specific PDF
-• Most opened PDF.
+- Most opened PDF.
-• Total bookmarks of the PDF.
+- Total bookmarks of the PDF.

 **Statistics for all PDFs (General Statistics)**

-• Number of PDfs the user has.
+- Number of PDfs the user has.
-• Total hours spent on the application.
+- Total hours spent on the application.
-• Total audio files on the application.
+- Total audio files on the application.
-• Total document files on the application.
+- Total document files on the application.
-• Total pages bookmarked in the application.
+- Total pages bookmarked in the application.

 Also , all above statistics are supported by different kind of charts .

 ## Upcoming features :
+The Upcoming features will be divided to certain Patches during a 9 months period

+**Overall Patches :

 - [ ] Connect Copia to cloud database.
 - [ ] The user could add an audio to every page.
 - [ ] A marker to mark certain parts in the page.